 BCLT is a research centre in the School of Literature, Drama and Creative Writing at the University of East Anglia in Norwich.

 Through the BCLT Research Group, the Centre serves as the focus for literary translation research within the School and beyond, by academic staff and research postgraduates.
-BCLT hosts regular research events such as research seminars, book launch symposia and more substantial conferences, including a biannual Postgraduate Translation Symposium.
+BCLT hosts regular research events such as research seminars, book launch symposia and more substantial conferences.
 We also partner with other research organisations across the UK and overseas on research projects such as the AHRC-funded Open World Research Initiative project “Cross-Language Dynamics: Reshaping Community”.

 If you would like to work with BCLT as a partner on a research project, or are interested in applying to UEA for postgraduate research, please get in touch.

 British Centre for Literary Translation offers two BCLT translation residencies every year for UK-based literary translators.
 The residencies are for 4 months, one day per week.
-The 2022 BCLT Translators in Residence (Feb-May 2022) were Sawad Hussain and Laura McGloughlin.
-Information on the 2022-23 Translators in Residence scheme will be available soon.
+The 2023-2024 application process is NOW OPEN.

-Olivia and William met regularly with BCLT's Cecilia Rossi to discuss questions surrounding literary translation.
-These discussions resulted in collaborative blog posts that can be viewed on the NewWriting.net website.
+Our Translators in Residence meet regularly with BCLT's Cecilia Rossi to discuss questions surrounding literary translation.
+These discussions have resulted in collaborative blog posts that can be viewed on the NewWriting.net website.